-He leaps off the bench and dances toward her, still singing: “You know what, you’re lovely you know what, you’re so lovely!
-And you know what you do to me!”
+He leaps off the bench and dances toward her, still singing the song.
 She’s embarrassed, blushing, she doesn’t know what to do.
-She tries to remain unmoved, and then she gets her nerve back, and turns her back on him, starting to stalk off.
+Then she gets her nerve back, and turns her back on him, starting to stalk off.
 (I gasped, watching.
 The fortitude!
 The strength of self!
 To resist!!)

 Eventually, of course, his singing and dancing breaks her down.
 But it was more than that.
 It was more about his fearlessness in publicly admitting his feelings for her, and even deeper than that: his fearlessness in finally admitting and claiming who he was.
 That’s what the scene was about.
 Falling in love is not just about declaring yourself to the other person.
 You also must say, “Here.
 This is who I am.
 This is me.”

 He is now dancing around her, serenading her in front of the whole school.
 I was too young, watching it, to realize what a cliche it was.
-“When you dance, you’re charming and you’re gentle -Specially when you do the Continental – But this feeling isn’t purely mental -For heaven rest us, I’m not asbestos … And that’s why I won’t dance, why should I?”
 Finally, he takes her in his arms.
-It is a startling moment.
+Suddenly it seems like he is wearing a top hat and tails, his movements are so graceful and yet so forceful.
+It is startling.
 You could feel the gasp in the crowd.
-He has never touched her before then.
 He waltzes her around, awkwardly, she’s laughing now, and he finishes the song with a flourish, dipping her body over backwards, like an old pro.

 The crowd (naturally) bursts into applause.